Hand transplantation: Other hand transplantation surgeries

 On 15 January 2021, Icelander Guðmundur Felix Grétarsson underwent the first double-arm and double-shoulder transplant from doctors in France.
 The transplant was deemed successful.

 Long-term functionality

-The long-term functionality varies patient to patient and is affected by several factors including level of amputation and transplant and participation in occupational therapy post hand transplant surgery.
-Hand transplant recipient Jonathan Koch was able to pick up a napkin and a tennis ball with his newly transplanted hand seven days after his 17-hour surgery and by day nine, he was able to pick up a bottle of water and take a drink.
-Three months after surgery, Koch was able to use his transplanted hand to tie his shoe.
+The long-term functionality varies patient to patient, and is affected by several factors, including level of amputation and transplant and participation in occupational therapy after surgery.

 Survival rates

 Although the one-year survival rate of transplanted hands has been excellent at institutions that are fully committed to the procedure, the number of hand transplants performed after 2008 has been small due to drug-related side effects, uncertain long-term outcome, and the high costs of surgery, rehabilitation and immunosuppression.

 Programs

 United States

 The Johns Hopkins University School of Medicine Hand and Arm Transplant Program was approved by the Johns Hopkins Medicine Institutional Review Board in July 2011.
 This is one of only two programs in the United States approved to perform hand/arm transplants using an immunomodulatory protocol, which enables patients to take one drug (instead of three) after the transplant to maintain the hand or arm.
 The program is funded by the US Army Medical Research and Materiel Command (MRMC) Armed Forces Institute of Regenerative Medicine (AFIRM) to transplant up to six Wounded Warriors or civilians who have a hand or arm amputation on one or both sides.

 The Southern Illinois University School of Medicine Hand Transplant Program is located in Springfield, Illinois.
 The program was officially launched in January 2014 after receiving IRB approval and grant funding to transplant five patients, unilateral or bilateral, at minimal cost to the patients.

-The UCLA Hand Transplant Program, located in Los Angeles, California, was launched July 28, 2010.
+The UCLA Hand Transplant Program, located in Los Angeles, California, was launched on July 28, 2010.
 At the time, it was the only one on the West Coast and one of only four in the country.